 One of the original members and directors of the National Council for Prescription Drug Programs, he was responsible for the standards that pharmacies use across the United States to transmit prescriptions.

-He has served as a board member for organizations such as Blue Shield of Pennsylvania, United Way, the National Association of Chain Drug Stores, University of Maryland BioPark, and hospitals.
+He has served as a board member for organizations such as Blue Shield of Pennsylvania, United Way, the National Association of Chain Drug Stores, the University of Maryland BioPark, and hospitals.
 He is the founder of the National Minority Health Association.

-By 1972, he was a district pharmacy supervisor and then divisional pharmacy manager.
+By 1972, he was a district pharmacy supervisor and then a divisional pharmacy manager.
 Two years later, he earned his doctorate in pharmacy in Maryland.

-He moved rapidly up the career ladder from assistant vice president to vice president, senior vice president, and executive vice president, placing him front and center of patient care, research, innovation, mergers, and acquisitions.
+He moved rapidly up the career ladder from assistant vice president to vice president, senior vice president, and executive vice president, placing him front and center in patient care, research, innovation, mergers, and acquisitions.

-Dalton served briefly as a senior vice president at Peoples Drug Stores, before acquiring the Sherman Management Group, one of the first worker compensation pharmacy benefit management companies in the United States, and the Medical Service Agency, where he served as chairman, president, and CEO.
+Dalton served briefly as a senior vice president at Peoples Drug Stores, before acquiring the Sherman Management Group, one of the first worker-compensation pharmacy benefit management companies in the United States, and the Medical Service Agency, where he served as chairman, president, and CEO.

 In 1994, he merged Sherman Management and Medical Services into MEDNET, a public company listed on Nasdaq.

 His next venture, Managed Care Rx, a specialty pharmaceutical provider for assisted living facilities, nursing homes, and prisons, was merged with a subsidiary of Bergen Brunswick, a drug wholesale company with sales in excess of $14 Billion.

-Later, Dalton launched Health Resources, Inc., the first African American pharmaceutical company in the United States and a national discount pharmacy benefit management company that has contracted with more than 50,000 retail pharmacies for the fulfillment of prescription orders.
+Later, Dalton launched Health Resources, Inc., the first African-American pharmaceutical company in the United States and a national discount pharmacy benefit management company that has contracted with more than 50,000 retail pharmacies for the fulfillment of prescription orders.

-Physician and Pharmaceutical Services Inc. is the pharmacy sample services division of Univec that provides prescription “starter-script” samples programs for physicians to give to their patients.
+Physician and Pharmaceutical Services Inc. is the pharmacy sample services division of Univec that provides prescription “starter-script” sample programs for physicians to give to their patients.